Developing Robust Conceptual Models in Research on Extreme Weather and Health

 3. Understanding environmental and institutional contexts

-Environmental and institutional contexts are also influential in shaping causal pathways between climate change and health.
-The physical environment, such as altitude and the demarcation of seasons, can provide some level of protection from some climatic events.
+Environmental and institutional contexts are also influential in shaping causal pathways between weather extremes and health.
+The physical environment, such as altitude and the demarcation of seasons, can provide some level of protection from some extreme weather events.
 For instance, a small reduction in annual rainfall can have a devastating effect in an arid location where there is a close correspondence between a rainy season and agricultural production.4 The same reduction in rainfall might have only a minor impact in a location where annual precipitation is diffused throughout the year and is less closely tied to the agricultural season.
 Understanding such differences is important for selecting accurate measurements.
 In the former location, the rain shortfall might best be measured through the length of the rainy season.
 In the latter location, considering rainfall deviation from a monthly or annual average could be more appropriate.4

 Conclusion